 Who does Title IX share information with?

-What does USU do about student code violations discovered when reporting to Title IX?
+Does USU provide amnesty if student code violations are discovered when reporting to Title IX?

-If you seek medical attention for yourself or another person or report and incident of sexual misconduct to the Title IX office, in good faith, you will not be subject to disciplinary action for a separate university policy violation, such as underage drinking.
-You should not hesitate to seek help for fear of being punished by USU when you do.
+Yes, if you report an incident of sexual misconduct to the Title IX office or the police, you will not be subject to university disciplinary action for a university policy violation, such as underage drinking.
 Read more about USU’s amnesty policy.